NEC4

 Does the 8-week time bar apply from the date the site team noticed an event?

 Yes.
-Clause 61.3 starts the clock from when the Contractor became aware — and the Contractor includes all employees and subcontractors, not just the commercial team.
-If a site supervisor notices something on 10 March and the commercial manager doesn’t find out until 12 May, the time bar has been running for 10 weeks.
+Clause 61.3 starts the clock from the date the Contractor became aware of the event — and the Contractor includes all its employees and subcontractors, not just the commercial team.
+If a site supervisor notices something on 10 March and the commercial manager doesn't find out until 12 May, the time bar may already be running.
 This is why the site briefing on notification procedures is commercially critical.

 What is the difference between a time risk allowance and float under NEC4?

-Float (shown under clause 31.2) is the time by which a non-critical activity can slip before affecting the critical path — a logical consequence of the programme network.
+Float (shown under clause 31.2) is the amount of time by which a non-critical activity can be delayed before it affects the critical path.
 Time risk allowances are contractor-held contingencies for activities where the Contractor has assessed a specific risk.
 Both must be shown explicitly in the Accepted Programme.
-Float is consumed before any extension of time is granted in a CE assessment (clause 63.3); time risk allowances sit on specific activities and protect against a known risk materialising.
+Float is consumed before any EOT is granted in a compensation event assessment (clause 63.3).
+Time risk allowances sit on specific activities and protect the Contractor's programme against that specific risk.

 Should we notify a compensation event even if we're not sure it qualifies?